Client Information for Post-mastectomy Tattoos

 *Pay in advance?

 Some of my clients ask to pay the entire fee in advance to get it out of the way.
-This makes the process incredibly streamlined and I appreciate the trust, so I offer a 20% discount if you choose this route (within 2 weeks of your email from me) Advance Pay via Paypal
+This makes the process incredibly streamlined and I appreciate the trust.
+Just shoot me an email and I can help.

 Doing mastectomy tattoos is one of the most rewarding things I’ve ever done.
 It’s mentally and emotionally heavy in the best way possible.
 I pour myself into each project!
 Because of this, I take on 6-8 a month.
 Each person is hand picked from a queue of emails.